midnightingale/softpaint/README.md

 ### image linker

 Paste in a link to an image to paint.
-Some websites do not allow their images to be retrieved, so your painting will end up black.
+Some websites don't allow their images to be retrieved, so your painting will end up black.

 ### random painting